flicstar/flicstar.github.io/editing/_posts/2022-04-02-editing-open-source.md

 ## Open source = global communities

 Tread mindfully.

-The open source projects I have worked with are global, with English as the preferred language.
-That means working with many people who are non-native English writers.
+The open source projects I work with are global, and English is the preferred language.
+That means working with many people for whom English is not their first language.

 Editing for global communities requires sensitivity to cultural differences.
 My job as an editor is about thinking globally—having a broad awareness of what is region-specific and might not convey meaning across borders.

 This could be word choice, figures of speech, language conventions, currency punctuation, and hemispherical bias.
 I don't always know all the answers, but I know enough to flag the things that might not work.
 Here, I'm advocating for the reader and being sensitive in my feedback to the writer.

 ## Minimalist editing